What can I get from VHDLwhiz.com?

 Who am I?

-I’m Jonas Julian Jensen.
-I’m from Norway, but I live in Bangkok, Thailand.
+I’m Jonas from Norway.
 Before I started working full-time on VHDLwhiz, I worked as an FPGA engineer in the aerospace industry.
-I earned my master’s degree in informatics at the University of Oslo.
-I wrote a thesis on acceleration of databases using dynamic reconfiguration in FPGAs.
+I earned my master’s degree in informatics at the University of Oslo, and I wrote a thesis on acceleration of databases using dynamic reconfiguration in FPGAs.

 I generally like problem-solving, and that’s why I chose to become a hardware engineer.
 There’s nothing that can replace FPGAs and ASICs.
 When the requirements for the application cannot be satisfied by using existing microcontrollers or GPUs, custom digital logic is the last resort.
 I enjoy the challenge of finding simple logic solutions to complex problems.